 Making a Minecraft Bedroom

-My son has been in his Minecraft bedroom for about two years now and he still loves it as much as ever.
+My son has been in his Minecraft bedroom for about three years now and he still loves it as much as ever.
 When I dare to recommend he take some of his Minecraft LEGO down to build something else, I’m met with resistance.
 His room is dark, but it’s cozy and fun.

 Do you have a Minecraft-obsessed child?
 Creating a Minecraft bedroom is a fun way of making a project out of their favorite past-time.
 If you’re thinking of taking this project on, I’d love to hear about it!
 Drop a note below and let me know how it goes!